RigacciOrg/insta360-wifi-api/README.md

 **Python scripts to talk to Insta360 action cameras using the WiFi API**

+The insta360.py is a Python class which partially implements the WiFi API interface (TCP socket on port 6666) to communicate and control an Insta360 camera.
+It was developed by reverse engineering the communication between an **Insta360 ONE RS** camera and the Android app.

 ## Connecting to the WiFi

 Fortunately enough it is possibile to connect a GNU/Linux PC to